Transforming Pediatrics: Lessons from 30 Years of Reach Out and Read

 HC: At its core, this model seems to center on fostering family self-sufficiency and giving them the tools to take their health into their own hands.

 BZ: Absolutely — which I think is really the core of what we have to do as pediatricians.
 The books are interesting because other advice we give is passive and the parent has to remember doing it.
-But if there's a book in a home, the one- or two-year-old is going to toddle up to the parent with his hand outstretched, holding the book to elicit the behavior that we want.
+But if there's a book in a home, the 1- or 2-year-old is going to toddle up to the parent with his hand outstretched, holding the book to elicit the behavior that we want.

 "The future of pediatrics is a transformation of how we think about helping parents."